anoop3495/STL/README.md

 # C++

-The thought behind of this repository is try some C++ concepts which are used on regular basis in Automotive Embedded function development, Design patterns, google unit tests and SOLID principles of coding.
+The thought behind this repository is try some C++ concepts  Design patterns, google unit tests and SOLID principles of coding which are used on regular basis for C++ embedded function development.

-In order to fullfil this purpose there are three sub directories
+In order to fullfil this purpose there are four sub directories

 1. C++
 2. Design Patterns
 3. Solid Principles
 4. Google unit tests

-Every sub directory has its own Cmake list and a make CMakeList is present to execute all subdirectories.
+Every sub directory has its own Cmake list and a common CMakeList is present to execute all subdirectories.
 In order to build the repository, you could do the following:

 For eg: